allenzhong/learning-nlp/README.md

 # learning-nlp

 This project is for Learning Nature Language Processing (NLP).
-The variety of programming language are using for implementing different functionalities in NLP.
+The variety of programming languages are using for implementing different functionalities of NLP.

 The introduction of each directory: